KS3 The Changing Face of Norwich: A Geography Investigation with History and Religious Studies

 The event

-An event which links Geography, History and Religious Studies.
-A proposal has been put forward to re-use the site of a disused medieval church in Norwich city centre.
-With a town planner, investigate how settlements, land and economic activities have changed over time by studying medieval and modern maps.
-Handle objects from Norwich's past industries with a rescue archaeologist and, talking with a monk, understand the importance of religion in shaping Norwich.
-Finally, consider the different viewpoints and make a recommendation to the planning enquiry.
+This event links Geography, History and Religious Studies.
+A proposal has been put forward to develop the site of a disused medieval church in Norwich city centre.
+Meet three different characters to find out their viewpoints before making your recommendation to the planning enquiry.
+With a town planner, use medieval and modern maps to investigate how settlements, land and economic activities have changed over time.
+With a rescue archaeologist, handle objects from Norwich's past industries.
+With a Medieval monk or nun, find out about the importance of religion in shaping Norwich.

 Learning outcomes